finwo/simple-peer-bootstrap/README.md

 # simple-peer-bootstrap

-Server & Browser bootstrap connections to get into a network
+Bootstrap connections to get into a webrtc network

 simple-peer-bootstrap creates a simple way to set up the initial [simple-peer](https://npmjs.com/package/simple-peer) connection into the network you create, allowing you to focus on things like your application.

+This package ONLY handles bootstrapping a connection with a known server, everything else (like setting up more connections, data/protocol handling, etc) is left to the application.

 ## Install